ArxDraco007/SpotifyDisplay/README.md

 - Print the case and lid in your filament of choice (PLA works fine).
 The design has cutouts for the ST7735 display, the Cherry MX switch, and the rotary encoder.
 - Once printed, press the M3x4mm brass heat-set inserts into the screw holes on the case using a soldering iron.
 This gives you durable metal threads so the lid can be screwed on and off without stripping the plastic.
 - **Any parts that are floating should be stuck using a neodymium magnet.**
+- **All individual components must be stuck using an adhesive-neodymium magnet, if screws are not used.**
 ### 2. Assemble the PCB
 - The KiCad project files (SpotifyPCB.kicad_pcb, .kicad_sch, .kicad_pro, .kicad_prl) contain the full schematic and PCB layout.
 - Refer to the **Wiring Diagram** above and the schematic for exact pin connections.